RS2G: Data-Driven Scene-Graph Extraction and Embedding for Robust Autonomous Perception and Scenario Understanding: Experimental Results

-In this section, we present our experiments comparing our data-driven scene-graph extraction and learning methodology with current state-of-the-art graph-based and DL-based approaches.
-We first discuss our experimental setup, training procedure, and key metrics.
-Next, we present results for subjective risk assessment across diverse driving datasets.
-We also evaluate the Sim2Real transfer learning capability of each method and perform an ablation study demonstrating the benefits of our data-driven graph extraction method.
-Finally, we analyze the key differences between the relations and graph structures learned by RS2G and the rule-based relations used by state-of-the-art graph extraction methods.
+In this section, we compare the experimental results of our proposed $\Design$ with SOTA graph-based and DL-based approaches.
+We start by presenting our experimental setup, training procedure, and key metrics.
+We then demonstrate results for subjective risk assessment across diverse driving datasets and Sim2Real transfer learning capabilities of each method.
+We also provide a detailed ablation study showing the benefits of each component of our $\Design$ modeling.